 Raw fish also contains the enzyme thiaminase which destroys thiamine (Vitamin B1), resulting in thiamine deficiency.
 Cooking destroys thiaminase, thus protecting thiamine.

 What’s the difference between human grade tuna and tuna flavoured cat food?

 Human grade tuna is just that, tuna whereas tuna flavoured cat food is not 100% tuna, and usually contains other meats and nutrients which are necessary for the cat’s diet.

-Even cat food containing fish should only be given occasionally and not all the time.
-Hyperthyroidism has been linked to feeding tinned food, particularly fish flavours.
+Limit the amount of fish flaboured cat food as hyperthyroidism has been linked to feeding tinned food, particularly fish flavours.
 So it is always better to err on the side of caution and make it a sometimes food only.